 It can even be said that you can't leave Takeshita street without grabbing a crepe at a crepe stand!
 Usually, people are making long lines to enjoy this classic Harajuku food.
 You can get everything from the ordinary sweet crepe to a brulee style crepe!
 Try many crepes and find your favorite one.

-Harajuku or the Omotesando is one of the hottest spots where you can eat some great fluffy pancakes.
+Harajuku is one of the best spots to eat some great fluffy pancakes.
 Many people make astounding long lines and wait for hours just to eat them!
 Are they worth waiting in lines?
 Absolutely YES!
-The pancakes in Harajuku are especially tall and thick, and super fluffy!
-You must try it!
+The pancakes in Harajuku are incredibly thick and super fluffy!
+You must try them at least once!

 Get in touch with the "kawaii" culture!

 This cafe is in a category of its own.
-Colorful, crazy, fashion… Harajuku is the place of “Kawaii”, and there is a cafe where you can have a crazy and fun Harajuku experience, called Kawaii Monster Cafe!
+Three words to sum up this place: colorful, crazy, fashion… Harajuku is the place of all things “kawaii”, and there is a cafe where you can have a crazy and fun Harajuku experience, called Kawaii Monster Cafe!

-They have so many different dish options to choose from!
+They have so many different options to choose from on their menu that your bound to find something that you like.
 They also offer non-alcohol drinks.
 This place turns into a nightclub at night, so you might want to check that out too.